Guest0x0/normalization-bench/README.md

 NBE with different environment representation, different value layouts of memorized NBE, and different stack representations of strongly reducing abstract machine.
+Also, term representation with sharing can reduce allocation and improve performance too.
+However, a full hash-consing implementation's overhead can be high.
+Caching only leaf nodes seem to be a good balance.

 In spite of the efficiency of `NBE.closure.list`, some normalizers do have unique characteristics that may be desirable.